seanpm2001/SeansAudioDB/External/ProjectWiki/.TODO/README.md

 <!-- TODO ![]() What should the image be? !-->

-I have recently noted the importance of the project Wiki last month (2021 September), and worked heavily on the Wiki for the [WacOS project](https://github.com/seanpm2001/WacOS/wiki/) and I plan to do the same here, just with a different subject.
+I have recently noted the importance of the project Wiki in 2021 September, and worked heavily on the Wiki for the [WacOS project](https://github.com/seanpm2001/WacOS/wiki/) and I plan to do the same here, just with a different subject.

 <!-- This project has become a strong Apple Wiki, and it expands outside the scope of just WacOS.
 Articles should still be based on WacOS when possible, but also contain info on Apple - 2021 Saturday September 18th !-->

-**Articles to write:** `189` _(this number will continue to go up over time, as more topics are found during research)_
+**Articles to write:** `194` _(this number will continue to go up over time, as more topics are found during research)_

-**Articles written so far:** `18` / `189` (09.52%) _Note: the homepage, footer, and sidebar are also included in this count._
+**Articles written so far:** `20` / `194` (10.31%) _Note: the homepage, footer, and sidebar are also included in this count._

-**Stats are as of 2021, Thursday, November 11th at 8:27 pm**
+**Stats are as of 2021, Tuesday, November 16th at 8:17 pm**

 <!-- TODO Notes TODO